 With more than 15 people, on average, involved in enterprise IT purchases, Iarge and complex B2B buying centers can feel like minefields to salespeople today.
 Decisions get made by committee.
 There are an ever-increasing number of people in the room, representing 3.4 different functions on average—and each of them have their own priorities.
 Is it any wonder, in this context, that “save money”and “avoid risk” would become watchwords?
 That’s where undergoing stakeholder analysis becomes so critical.

 To win in such an environment, you need to fundamentally rethinking who, and how, you target.
 When one in five decision-makers turns over every year, who has staying power, plus the seniority to push through obstacles?
 Who can arm you with visibility into the complete process from end to end, so your deal doesn’t get stuck in procurement?
 Who has real authority?

-Read on for answers to these and other questions.
+Read on for answers to these and other questions to perform stakeholder analysis.
 And if you want to move more deals to the next stage of the sales cycle, read our Ultimate IT Enterprise Sales Playbook.

 Ally yourself with the business team (just don’t exclude everyone else)

 While going through the business team remains a best practice, gone are the days when they could reliably clear a path for you all the way to the “closed won” column.
 Today, the bottom line is that banking entirely on any one player, at the expense of all others, simply isn’t a good strategy.

 There are now a raft of other stakeholders with seats—and voices—at the table.
 In general, they can be categorized into four groups: decision-makers, influencers, buyers, and end users.
 And if they don’t speak up, then they don’t feel like they’re adding value to the process.